walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 `sed` is taking all lines that begin with one or more spaces followed by a `+` or `-`.
 It stores the amount of spaces in `\1` and the +/- in `\2`.
 Then replace that portion of the line with `\2\1` (+/- followed by the number of matched spaces).

 We've output this to a file to make it easier to have the plan be available to our comment action.
-The comment action needs to output `plan.txt` now but it cannot directly reference file contents.
-It can however reference [the env context](https://docs.github.com/en/actions/learn-github-actions/contexts#env-context), a place for setting shared environment variables.
+The comment action needs to output what's in `plan.txt` but it cannot directly reference file contents.
+It can however reference variables from the [the env context](https://docs.github.com/en/actions/learn-github-actions/contexts#env-context).

 Let's add yet another step.
 This time to put the contents of `plan.txt` into an environment variable.
 This is tricky because of the aforementioned [limitations of multi-line assignments to outputs and env vars](https://trstringer.com/github-actions-multiline-strings/).